hitokiri-mata/katacoda-courses/kubernetes-pipelines/jenkins/finish.md

 # Conclusion #

 You now understand fundamentally how Jenkins can run on Kubernetes.
 Jenkins runs the pipelines while its leverages Kubernetes to schedule the agents and to keep the engine running.

-Hopefully you also understand how Kubernetes is a new type of data center _operating system_ that can run your applications - across multiple nodes on your local laptop, a rack of servers, or any cloud target.
+Hopefully, you also understand how Kubernetes is a new type of data center _operating system_ that can run your applications - across multiple nodes on your local laptop, a rack of servers, or any cloud target.

 ## Technology stack ##